mvac7/SDCC_VDP_SPRITES_MSXROM_Lib/README.md

 Bit 7 (EC) must be modified for each line of the sprite plane of the same color table.
 More information in the [9938 Technical Data Book](http://map.grauw.nl/resources/video/v9938/v9938.xhtml).

-It is complemented with the [VDP TMS9918A MSX ROM Library](https://github.com/mvac7/SDCC_VDP_TMS9918A_MSXROM_Lib), necessary for the initialization of the screen (screen and sprites mode).
+It is complemented with the [VDP TMS9918A MSX BIOS Library](https://github.com/mvac7/SDCC_VDP_TMS9918A_MSXROM_Lib), necessary for the initialization of the screen (screen and sprites mode).

 It uses the functions from the MSX BIOS, so it is designed to create applications in ROM format.